 Using MIT’s Scratch Coding Platform, we encourage our student’s innate curiosity and interest and assign them challenges that have to be solved by code.
 Students will learn to create stories, games & animations.

 Joining this camp will help spark the interest in coding and computational thinking, and inspire students to want to try out their newfound skills.
 Students will learn the basics of coding and help them gain essential Computational Thinking skills.
-The class sizes are kept small at 6 students per class to ensure teachers can spend time helping individual students.

-A. Introduction to Basic Coding Concepts
+Topic 1: Introduction to Basic Coding Concepts

 - Learn about the Scratch Online Coding Platform